 8) Keep the Fridge Clear

-The fridge seems like the perfect place to post children’s art, reminders, coupons and funny magnets.
-However, removing all these items will instantly make your kitchen look more clean and organized.
+The fridge seems like the perfect place to post children’s art, reminders, coupons, and funny magnets.
+However, removing all these items will instantly make your kitchen look cleaner and more organized.

 9) Keep up on the dishes